-- 4.10 There are a number of principal reasons why the service is unable to consider further in-house transfer of scope at this time. - 4.11 Following the award of additional budget for planned maintenance in 2018, a review was undertaken on the best way to deliver future services for the Council. - 4.12 The service requires variable capacity and flexibility to meet continually changing demands and therefore resources need to have the ability to meet this with 24/7/365 capacity. - 4.13 To ensure best value, the workforce need to deliver on a 'peak and trough' basis whereby peak demand and crisis management is met (this is particularly the case for planned works in our school estate where large amounts of resource are required for defined period of time), but not carry the cost burden during annual trough phases.
-In addition, the annual budget setting requires changes to the overall maintenance strategy with re-prioritisation of key requirements within
+- 4.11 There are a number of principal reasons why the service is unable to consider further in-house transfer of scope at this time. - 4.12 Following the award of additional budget for planned maintenance in 2018, a review was undertaken on the best way to deliver future services for the Council. - 4.13 The service requires variable capacity and flexibility to meet continually changing demands and therefore resources need to have the ability to meet this with 24/7/365 capacity. - 4.14 To ensure best value, the workforce need to deliver on a 'peak and trough' basis whereby peak demand and crisis management is met (this is particularly the case for planned works in our school estate where large amounts of resource are required for defined period of time), but not carry the cost burden during annual trough phases.
+In addition, the annual budget setting requires changes to the overall maintenance strategy with re-prioritisation of key requirements within available budget, with flexibility at pace essential.
+Having fixed labour costs for certain activities, as would be in the case of in-house provision of those tasks, would mean that this could reduce the flexibility available to the Council.

-- available budget, with flexibility at pace essential.
-Having fixed labour costs for certain activities, as would be in the case of in-house provision of those tasks, would mean that this could reduce the flexibility available to the Council. - 4.14 The resource and infrastructure required for any expansion of an in-house delivery model of Hard Services also needs to be considered in context.
-It is currently extremely challenging to recruit to many of the technical roles that exist within our current in-house organisational structure. - 4.15 Historically, there have been many challenges recruiting into vacancies within the service and with the ongoing organisational review, current vacancies are, by necessity, mainly being covered though agency and procurement framework resources due to a lack of candidate interest. - 4.16 Recent benchmarking (Appendix 1), completed in conjunction with the Council's Human Resource consultancy team confirms that, for current roles and potential future traditional trades roles (for in-house scope transfer), general base pay is below the external market in seven of the 10 roles benchmarked and this does not include other financial benefits offered by private organisations.
-In comparison with similar scale local authorities, average pay in six of the eight roles showed a lower average salary. - 4.17 The key requirement for our Hard FM services resourcing model is that it would have to significantly scale up to cover for peaks, holiday cover, sickness absence, training, etc. Further, any vacancies would directly impact deliverables of the service and, most likely, lead to a model reliant on agency staff, overtime and contractor support to fill operational gaps.
-Any sizeable increase in in-house scope would also impact on key Council services such as Human Resources, Finance, Procurement and Business Support, where this support is currently provided through Skanska and Mitie's organisations as part of their contract scope and the associated cost. - 4.18 In terms of infrastructure, an in-house model would also require a significant increase in fleet vehicles, which would require a review of Fleet Services' support capacity.
-This would also have a knock on impact in terms of depot capacity requirements, stores operations and the provision of tools and equipment.
+- 4.15 The resource and infrastructure required for any expansion of an in-house delivery model of Hard FM services also needs to be considered in context. - 4.16 Historically, there have been many challenges recruiting into vacancies within the service and with the ongoing organisational review, current vacancies are, by necessity, mainly being covered though agency and procurement framework resources due to a lack of candidate interest.
+This includes recruitment to many of the technical roles that exist within our current in-house organisational structure - 4.17 The recruitment and retention of staff in technical and trades roles is a challenge for the Council due to the competition from the private sector, and other public bodies, for candidates to undertake these roles.
+This challenge has been highlighted in the Place directorate risk register.
+It is highly likely that an aim of increasing the Council's establishment of technical and trades roles on a large scale (as would be required in the case of the Hard FM contract) would be unsuccessful and there would still be a need, at least in part, for the services of private contractors. - 4.18 The key requirement for the Council's Hard FM services resourcing model is that it would have to significantly scale up to cover for peaks, holiday cover, sickness absence, training, etc. Further, any vacancies would directly impact deliverables of the service and, most likely, lead to a model reliant on agency staff, overtime and contractor support to fill operational gaps.
+Any sizeable increase in in-house scope would also impact on key Council services such as Human Resources, Finance, Procurement and Business Support, where this support is currently provided through Skanska and Mitie's organisations as part of their contract scope and the associated cost. - 4.19 In terms of infrastructure, an in-house model would also require a significant increase in fleet vehicles, which would require a review of Fleet Services' support capacity.
+This would also have a knock-on impact in terms of depot capacity requirements, stores operations and the provision of tools and equipment.